shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 }
 ```

-As you have seen in the first basic example, we need to create function that will define out a task that we want to perform on a program like, init_blog, signup_user, create_post, etc.
+As you have seen in the first basic example, we need to create functions that will define tasks that we want to perform on a program like, init_blog, signup_user, create_post, etc.

 we will start with creating our very first function `init_blog`.